PROGRAMME

 Blasio Kavuma’s Soundclash, for cellist Cecilia Bignall and live electronics, adapts the procedural and aesthetic attributes of Afro-diasporic electronic dance music, namely Jungle.
 Kavuma builds explicitly rhythmic and heavily syncopated loops, over which Bignall improvises, creating a regenerative sonic experience.
 The work is to be released on Nonclassical later this year.

 Improvisation onPas de deux, Beatrice Ferreira’s work for voice and fixed electronics, was written for her friend, mezzo-soprano Alexandra Achillea Pouta.
-Alexandra performs an improvised vocalisation inspired by sheepdog herding calls based on a graphic score created by Ferreira, accompanied by drone and electronics co-created by Ferreira and Devon Gate.
+Alexandra performs an improvised vocalisation inspired by sheepdog herding calls based on a graphic score created by Ferreira, accompanied by drone and electronics co-created by Ferreira and Devon Bate.

 Nneka Cummins’ new work, currently unnamed (and unburdened) is a sonic exploration of sampled woodwind entwined with live wind performance from the unexpected combination of tuba, flutes and clarinets.
 Within the piece, past energy is interconnected, woven into and inseparable from the sonic present.